lomination/Powerrules/README.md

 You can use the [online transpiler](https://lomination.github.io/Powerrules/) to convert Powerrules into DDNet rules.
 See the [wiki](https://github.com/lomination/Powerrules/wiki) to learn more about writing Powerrules.

+Special thanks to Toom for the huge technical help and advice with Scala, to Ssor for support and ideas, and to archimede67 for fixing bugs that almost made me give up on the project!

 ## Project

 This project is cross-compiled with ScalaJVM and ScalaJS.
 The common core of the project is located in the `shared/` directory.
 The remainder is either in `js/` or `jvm/` directories.